+All switchboard signals are answered in the same manner whether the signal indicates a call being placed, a recall, or an accidental break signal.

 - a.
-All switchboard signals are answered in the same manner whether the signal indicates a call being placed, a recall, or an accidental break signal. - (1) If the switchboard operator finds traffic in progress when he connects his teletypewriter in response to a signal, he checks the traffic to determine if his service is desired and, if not desired, disconnects his teletypewriter without interrupting the transmission. - (2) If traffic not in progress, the switchboard operator will answer by transmitting the prosign DE, station identification and the prosign K. If more than one switchboard is involved, each will answer in turn.
-The switchboard operator(s) will terminate the connection(s) on receipt of the prosign AR from the calling station.
+If the switchboard operator finds traffic in progress when he connects his teletypewriter in response to a signal, he checks the traffic to determine if his service is desired and, if not desire, disconnects his teletypewriter without interrupting the transmission. - b.
+If traffic is not in progress, the switchboard operator will answer by transmitting the prosign DE, station identification and the prosign K. if more than one switchboard is involved, each will answer in turn.
+The switchboard operator will terminate the connection on receipt of the prosign AR from the calling station.